Don’t just sprint in a straight line: why curved running is important

 What They Found

-A number of key findings were reported within this
+A number of key findings were reported in this

 study: